The interiors retailer saw a 6x increase in traffic over 12 months.

-- Trend and style content: Rather than exclusively saving Pins of their own products, Hillarys positioned themselves as a trusted source of inspiration by also building boards around emerging trends, styles and colors.
+- Trend and style content: Rather than exclusively saving Pins of their own products, Hillarys positioned themselves as a trusted source of inspiration by also building boards around emerging trends, styles and colours.

 - Promoted Pins: A Promoted Pin campaign targeted relevant Pinners to increase the amount of quality traffic being sent to the Hillarys site.

 - Influencer marketing: Hillarys worked with Pinterest to find the right influencers for their campaign.
-Influencers like Jen Stanbrook (LoveChicLiving) and Cate St Hill (Beautiful Window Shutters) helped amplify their message.
+Influencers such as Jen Stanbrook (LoveChicLiving) and Cate St Hill (Beautiful Window Shutters) helped amplify their message.

 - Offline integration: Hillarys began featuring “Popular on Pinterest” badges in their showroom, highlighting their most popular Pins to encourage point-of-sale conversions.
 Pinterest Analytics kept Hillarys informed about Pin performance.